Ivano Fossati

 Ivano Alberto Fossati (born 21 September 1951) is an Italian pop singer from Genoa.
 He was a member of the progressive rock group Delirium and has worked with Fabrizio De André, Riccardo Tesi, Anna Oxa, Mia Martini, Ornella Vanoni, Shirley Bassey, Francesco De Gregori, Menudo and Mina.

+In 1972, he exhibited at the Sanremo Music Festival with the song "Jesahel" in a collective band named Delirium.
+After the new single "Haum" that Delirium presented at Un disco per l'estate Fossati left the group to start a solo career.

+The debut album (45s) is named Beati i ricchi, part of the soundtrack of the movie having the same name.

+In those years, Fossati wrote a number of successful songs sung by other singers, as Un'emozione da poco (for Anna Oxa), Dedicato (for Loredana Bertè), Non può morire un'idea (for Mina) and Mi vuoi (for Marcella Bella).
+An extremely successful song was Pensiero stupendo, sung by Patty Pravo.

+In 1982 he wrote the successful song Non sono una signora for Loredana Bertè.

+In 1996 Fossati co-wrote the songs of the album Anime Salve of the prominent Italian singer-songwriter Fabrizio De André.
+He also sings in some of the album's songs.
+The same year he released his album Macramé.
+Both albums received the "Targa Tenco" under "Best album" category.

 In October 2011, after the release of the album Decadancing, Fossati announced during Fabio Fazio's TV show Che tempo che fa that he decided to end his music career: "I've been thinking a lot about it, not in the last days, but during last two or three years.
 This will be my last album, and I won't record any new album.
 And my next tour will be the last one."
 Fossati's last concert was held at the Teatro Piccolo in Milan, on 19 March 2012.